mbrenig/SheetSync/README.rst

              "Miss Piggy" : {"Color" : "Pink", "Performer" : "Frank Oz"}
             }

-To synchronize this data (insert, modify or delete rows) with a target sheet in a google spreadsheet document you do this:
+To insert this data (add or update rows) with a target sheet in a google spreadsheet document you do this:

 .. code-block:: python